vveisard/blue-ball/WORK.md

 for fuark engine:

-# STORY as a developer, I want phase machine
+# STORY as a developer, I want state machine

 Refactor to use states.